 Another Philips you should probably ignore, unless you’re a dedicated rotary user and very strapped for cash, is the model 4500.
 This is one you’ll most often find (there are several variants) at drug stores.
 We found it to be slow and imprecise as well as difficult to maneuver, since the shaver’s three heads are fixed to the razor body rather than hovering above it, the way the company’s higher-end models work.
-That said, one Wirecutter staffer, associate editor Michael Zhao, loves his four-year-old model 7310 (a budget offering that’s now sold as the model 3100).
+That said, one Wirecutter staffer, senior associate editor Michael Zhao, loves his four-year-old model 7310 (a budget offering that’s now sold as the model 3100).
 He’d previously used standard blades, and found himself getting severe razor bumps and ingrown hairs.
 Zhao, who described himself as having “coarse but sparse facial hair,” said that the Philips model gives him a “closer shave in less time, and bumps and ingrown hairs have all but disappeared.”

 Again, all this points to the importance of finding what works best for you, and if one of our foil choices isn’t doing the job, you may get better results with a Norelco—though we think most budget-minded buyers should opt for the company’s triple-floating head model 6100, which offers performance much closer to that of the company’s higher-end models.